ScottPlot/ScottPlot.NET/content/cookbook/5.0/cookbook-5.0.md

 ---
-title: ScottPlot 5.0 Cookbook
+Title: ScottPlot 5.0 Cookbook
-description: Example plots shown next to the code used to create them
+Description: Example plots shown next to the code used to create them
-url: /cookbook/5.0/
+URL: /cookbook/5.0/
-date: 12/4/2023 12:30:59 AM
+BreadcrumbNames: ["ScottPlot 5.0 Cookbook"]
+BreadcrumbUrls: ["/cookbook/5.0/"]
+Date: 12/11/2023 2:09:58 PM
+Version: ScottPlot 5.0.10-beta
 ---

+# ScottPlot 5.0 Cookbook

 <div class='alert alert-warning' role='alert'><h4 class='alert-heading py-0 my-0'>⚠️ ScottPlot 5.0.10-beta is a preview package</h4><hr /><p class='mb-0'><span class='fw-semibold'>This page describes a beta release of ScottPlot.</span> It is available on NuGet as a preview package, but its API is not stable and it is not recommended for production use.
 See the <a href='https://scottplot.net/versions/'>ScottPlot Versions</a> page for more information. </p></div>

-## Introduction
-<div class='fs-4 mt-4'>ScottPlot 5 Quickstart</div>
+<div class='fs-2 mt-4'>Introduction</div>
+<h2 class=''><a href='/cookbook/5.0/scottplot-5-quickstart/' class='text-dark'>ScottPlot 5 Quickstart</a></h2>
 <div>A survey of basic functionality in ScottPlot 5</div>
 <div class='row my-4'>
 <div class='col'>